Escuela Superior de Guerra (Argentina)

 The War College Lieutenant General Luis María Campos (Escuela Superior de Guerra Teniente General Luis María Campos) is the university and staff college of the Armed Forces of the Argentine Republic.
 It was founded by Lt Gen Luis María Campos and opened in 1900.

-The school offers undergraduate, graduate and postgraduate courses.
-The subjects taught are: Staff officer courses, logistics, strategic intelligence, military history, geopolitics, science subjects, international relations, and education studies.
-Since 1949 over 3,000 officers have studied there.
-The school has also taught senior officers of twenty foreign countries.
+In the late 20th century, as Argentina modernized its Army education system, the War College redesigned its structure to accommodate civilian students.
+By 2019, the institution had enrolled over 1,500 civilian students.
+The institution offers academic workshops, university extension courses such as Strategic Intelligence, and crisis management simulation events with participants from different universities.